-

 +

-Oversees and manages portfolio sustainability initiatives, including, building certifications, energy, water and waste management and monitoring, as well as strategic initiatives
+Manage portfolio sustainability initiatives including building certifications, energy, water and waste management and monitoring, as well as strategic initiatives

-Meets quarterly with the ESG Executive Committee
+Meet quarterly with the ESG Operating Committee

 -